samtaufa/hippo/doc-src/intro/install.md

 $ sudo pip install GitPython
 <!--(end)-->

-Or, if you do not have setuptools/distribute installed, use the download link to download the source package, and install it in the normal fashion.
-The following procedures install GitPython and immediate dependencies.
+### Source Install

+If the above doesn't work for you, the following are the dependencies for a source install.
+Obviously, if you can install any of the dependencies from your OS binary packages, then that may be preferable for compatability, maintenance.

+The following procedures install immediate dependencies, and GitPython.

 -   GitDB
 -   async
+-	setuptools
 -   GitPython

 #### GitDB

 [GitDB](https://github.com/gitpython-developers/gitdb)
 allows you to access bare git repositories for reading and writing.